Competition climbing: Triple combination

-Boulder & Lead
+Boulder & Lead (2024 Olympics)

 For the 2024 Olympics two medals per gender were allocated.
 Speed climbing is now separate from the Boulder & Lead competition.

 Each of the four boulders features two zones worth 5 and 10 points respectively, and a top worth 25 points.
 Points are awarded for the highest hold controlled by the climber, minus 0.1 points for each attempt needed to reach that hold.
 On the lead route, the last ten holds from the top are worth 4 points each, the 10 before those 3 points each etc. If the last hold reached is not only controlled but used to progress along the route, 0.1 points will be added to the score.
-The scores of each round are added with the competitor with the highest score as the winner.
+The scores of each round are added, and the competitor with the highest score as the winner.

 Notable competitions

-International Federation of Sport Climbing
+World Climbing

-The most important competition climbing events are administered by the International Federation of Sport Climbing (IFSC):
+The most important competition climbing events are administered by World Climbing (was previously called the IFSC):